 For Michelle Tomlinson, coming to Herzing University was kismet.

 "I stopped by the Orlando campus on a whim when I was driving home after visiting another college.
 I remembered that my sister took online classes at Herzing and I decided to check it out," Michelle recalls.
 "I felt comfortable immediately.
-It was like talking to someone who was genuinely interested in helping me figure out which school and program was right for me."
+It was like talking to someone who was genuinely interested in helping me figure out which school and program were right for me."

 Michelle was returning to college to pursue a degree in radiologic technology.
 She always knew she wanted to work in healthcare " she comes from a family of nurses " but hadn't found the right fit, until Herzing.